embarkpark/learning_design/modules/setting_the_stage/overview.md

 ## Professionalism

 A student is primarily concerned with getting good scores, getting through a course.
-These concerns in a sense are self-centered.
-Your scores, your completion.
+These concerns in a sense are self-centered. _Your_ scores, _your_ graduation, _your_ interests, _your_ offers, _your_ compensation, and so on.
+Nothing wrong with being focused on your own needs, of course, but that's inherently just a personal stance, not a professional one.

 A professional, by definition, is paid to produce results for clients.
 As such, a reliable professional demonstrates and acts upon outward-facing concern for the needs of their clients.